 Apparently, that includes the mighty Land Cruiser.

-Right now, in America at least (overseas variants include a smaller V8 and a turbodiesel), the Land Cruiser comes only with a 5.7-liter V8, that produces gobs of horsepower (381) and torque (401 lb-ft) and horrible gas mileage: 13 city and 18 highway, if you’re lucky.
+Right now, in America at least (overseas variants include a smaller V8 and a turbodiesel), the Land Cruiser comes only with a 5.7-liter V8, which produces gobs of horsepower (381) and torque (401 lb-ft) and horrible gas mileage: 13 city and 18 highway, if you’re lucky.
 But you can tow a boat.
-And your around town car.
+And your around-town car.
 And your house.
 And another boat.
 And tow them all over the Rubicon, if you wish.

 V8s are being axed in vehicles around the world, so even that smaller V8 (a 4.6-liter) available in some foreign markets likely won’t survive the update.

 “You would see most brands are shifting down from V8s whether it be petrol or diesel configurations,” Bernard Nadal, head of product planning and development for Toyota Australia said.
 “It’s generally in the pursuit of greater efficiencies and to reduce CO2 emissions, so that’s the global trend.”

 The most interesting news for overlanders who value fuel economy is the rumored hybrid powertrain expected to make an appearance soon after the 300 series first rolls off production lines.
 Some sites are reporting it will likely be a year or two after the initial redesign is launched before the hybrid makes an appearance, though since it will possibly have the same setup that powers the Lexus LS500h sedan, a twin-turbo V6 mated to a hybrid drivetrain, there’d be little reason to hold back production of the hybrid.
 Not much is known about the design changes for the new Land Cruiser, though speculation is that it will be redone to differentiate significantly from the more luxurious Lexus LX version of the same truck.